teymuri/klarenz-docs/docs/index.md

 Python 3.10.12
 ```

-Klarenz requires LilyPond 2.21.0 or later.
+Klarenz requires LilyPond for compiling the final sheet music.
-Make sure LilyPond is installed: http://lilypond.org/development.html
-Make sure LilyPond is callable from the commandline:
+Make sure [Lilypond](http://lilypond.org/download.html) is installed and callable from the commandline:

 ```
 ~$ lilypond --version
 GNU LilyPond 2.22.2
 ```

 Klarenz is on [Pypi](https://pypi.org/project/klarenz/), so simply use pip to install it: